Squamous cell papilloma

 A squamous cell papilloma is a generally benign papilloma that arises from the stratified squamous epithelium of the skin, lip, oral cavity, tongue, pharynx, larynx, esophagus, cervix, vagina or anal canal.
 Squamous cell papillomas are typically associated with human papillomavirus (HPV) while sometimes the cause is unknown.

 Types

 Oral squamous cell papilloma

 Squamous cell papilloma of the mouth or throat is generally diagnosed in people between the ages of 30 and 50, and is normally found on the inside of the cheek, on the tongue, or inside of lips.
-Oral papillomas are usually painless, and not treated unless they interfere with eating or are causing pain.
+Oral papillomas are usually painless and not treated unless they interfere with eating or cause pain.
 They do not generally mutate to cancerous growths, nor do they normally grow or spread.
-Oral papillomas are most usually a result of the infection with types HPV-6 and HPV-11.
+Oral papillomas are usually a result of the infection with types HPV-6 and HPV-11.

 Conjunctival squamous cell papilloma

 Normally found in children or young adults, a common cause of conjunctival squamous cell papilloma is during childbirth, when the mother passes the virus to her child.